raysan5/raylib/README.md

 raylib is designed to be learned using [the examples](https://github.com/raysan5/raylib/tree/master/examples) as the main reference.
 There is no standard API documentation but there is a [**cheatsheet**](https://www.raylib.com/cheatsheet/cheatsheet.html) containing all the functions available on the library a short description of each one of them, input parameters and result value names should be intuitive enough to understand how each function works.

-Some additional documentation about raylib design can be found in the raylib GitHub Wiki.
+Some additional documentation about raylib design can be found in   raylib GitHub Wiki.
 Here are the relevant links:

  - [raylib cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html)
  - [raylib architecture](https://github.com/raysan5/raylib/wiki/raylib-architecture)